Disappearance of Tammy Kingery: Searches and investigation

 Initially, police had kept details of Tammy's depression out of their public statements on the case.
 They believed that merely describing her as "endangered" without saying why might help them filter out genuine tips from hoax calls and mistaken identity.
 But by late September, Park had made that information public, apparently hoping that people would recognize the urgency of her condition and find her.

 Police looked at Tammy's phone to see if anything there might help establish what she did or intended to do that day.
 They found two sets of text messages with other men, which they described as "romantic" in nature, that Tammy had apparently deleted prior to her disappearance.
 However, they investigated the two men and do not believe they had any involvement in her disappearance.

 Tammy shared her husband's family's enthusiasm for motorcycles, and two tips investigators received suggest one might have been involved in her disappearance.
 Her daughter claims to have seen her mother as the passenger on a motorcycle that passed the car she was in with her friend while they were near the family home (but were unable to locate when they turned around; later attempts by police to find it or evidence of its presence anywhere were likewise unsuccessful).
 A neighbor also recalls hearing a vehicle with a loud engine, possibly a motorcycle, leave the Kingerys' driveway shortly after Kingery left with his sons after seeing his wife for what has turned out to be the last time.

-In 2016 the arrest of serial killer Todd Kohlhepp raised hopes that Kingery might have been found with his victims, but none of the bodies buries on his property matched her DNA.
+In 2016 the arrest of serial killer Todd Kohlhepp raised hopes that Kingery might have been found with his victims, but none of the bodies buried on his property matched her DNA.
 In 2021 the Kingerys' daughter Caitlyn started receiving messages on Facebook from a "Chris Slade" who offered to share information about the case with her in exchange for sexual favors, claimed to have known her in high school and made statements suggesting some knowledge of her family, like what kind of car her father drove.
 She continued to communicate with him, until "Slade" began attempting to blackmail her.

 At that point Caitlyn compiled all the texts, found an Instagram account with the same username whose profile mentioned having "combat training" and took them to the police, but never heard from them about those messages.
 In 2023 the Edgefield County deputy sheriff investigating Tammy's disappearance said he had never received any documentation of those communications when he took over the case and would look into them.